-The houses are located on a former garage site in Hardings Close, Aldham, which has been transformed into Each house has allocated parking, a garden and a shed with bike storage.
+The houses are located on a former garage site in Hardings Close, Aldham, which has been transformed into two three-bedroom and two two-bedroom homes.
+Each house has allocated parking, a garden and a shed with bike storage.

 These new properties are a significant milestone in the council’s efforts to tackle local housing need in the borough.
 The council has committed to building 350 new, council-owned properties in the borough by 2024.
 Its ambitious building programme is being delivered in partnership with Colchester Amphora Homes Ltd (CAHL), the council’s commercial housing company, and Colchester Borough Homes (CBH), the council’s housing management organisation.

 Councillor Andrew Ellis, Portfolio Holder for Housing and Planning, said: “I am extremely pleased that these attractive and sustainable new homes have now been completed.
 They demonstrate our commitment to tackling the housing crisis in Colchester.

 “With nearly 3,000 people on our local housing register, the transformation of underused council-owned garage sites into high quality family homes is beneficial for everyone.
 Colchester Borough Council will continue to work closely with Colchester Borough Homes and Colchester Amphora Homes, to explore and develop more opportunities to expand our stock of affordable houses.”

 The properties are built to enhanced accessibility standards.
 Further to this, the three bed houses feature a ground floor wet room, in addition to a family bathroom.